CappyVee/To-Do-List/README.md

 _build constructor to store to-do list info_

-_append to-do list info stored in constructor_
+_append to-do with list info stored in constructor_

+_create click function to display description on the right for abbreviated info below form_

 ## Setup/Installation Requirements